Are you interested in becoming a U.S. Foreign Service Officer (FSO)/diplomat in 2026? Then this is the guide for you!

 When can I register for the FSOT?

-The FSOT is offered three times a year, and each testing window comes with its own registration window, which opens about five weeks before each testing window.
+The FSOT is offered three times a year, and each testing window has its own registration window, which opens about five weeks before the testing window.
 The FSOT is traditionally offered in February, June, and October.

 To register for the FSOT, visit the Pearson VUE portal.